avliu-um/youtube-disinterest/README.md

 This project uses the Selenium web testing software to simulate users.
 It uses the [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)  package to avoid bot detection.
 Simulated users are run in parallel in the cloud; the code for this is detailed in a separate [project](https://github.com/carleski/ytburst-terraform), with the help of Rob Carleski.
 Data is written into Amazon S3.

+We run 173 bots total, about 35 at a time in parallel.
+In total, there were 1k videos watched, 500k recommendations collected (50k of them unique), and bots interacted with the platform for a total of 1k hours (~45 days).

 Main finding- the most effective way to remove unwanted content recommendations, out of those we tested, was the "Not interested" button; Using this button removed 97% of videos from an unwanted topic on the homepage:

 ![Second-pass homepage analysis](./figures/mwu_homepage.png)